geoscixyz/em/content/geophysical_surveys/airborne_fdem/governing_equations.rst

 Short section on governing equations with links back to Maxwell1, Maxwell2

 Proposal of changing this page's name to "Physical principles".
+Mention the following.

+- LINK to magnetic dipole in freq-domain (TODO)
 - LINK to 3-loop model (resistive/conductive limits, coupling, induction number, etc.)
-- LINK to magnetic dipole in freq-domain (TODO)
-- LINK to skin depth (TODO)
-- LINK to footprint (TODO)